 - Applying the rules for anticipating and acting appropriately when confronted by safety challenges in everyday bus operations.

 - Dealing responsibly with infrastructure challenges to safe bus operations.

 - Addressing corporate governance issues that may impede safe operations.

-- Implementing the requirements of MIS and MMS for bus operations and drug and alcohol management in bus operations.
+- Implementing the requirements of Maintenance Management System (MMS) and Management Information System (MIS) for bus operations, and alcohol and drug management in bus operations.